-- 1 Open the Tracker palette, and choose Stabilizer from the Palette mode pop-up menu. - 2 Turn off any of the Analyze checkboxes (Pan, Tilt, Zoom, Rotate, Perspective 3D) that correspond to transform axes you don't want to smooth. - 3 Click the Track Forward button to track the clip forward (or Track Reverse if you'd rather start from the end of the clip and work backwards).
+- 1 Open the Tracker palette, and choose Stabilizer from the Palette mode pop-up menu.
+Make sure the Tracker Type pop-up menu at the bottom right of the Tracker palette is set to Cloud Tracker. - 2 Turn off any of the Analyze checkboxes (Pan, Tilt, Zoom, Rotate, Perspective 3D) that correspond to transform axes you don't want to smooth. - 3 Click the Track Forward button to track the clip forward (or Track Reverse if you'd rather start from the end of the clip and work backwards).